Contributing Writers: Mike Grose, Sanjay Patel, Nicholas Pappas

-The mechanical engineer needs to consider both the needs of the occupants and the owners/architects when deciding the system type, ductwork routing, pipe routing and any items that would be visible to the occupants.
+The mechanical engineering and design team needs to consider both the needs of the occupants and the owners/architects when deciding the system type, ductwork routing, pipe routing and any items that would be visible to the occupants.
 The occupants are understandably more concerned with comfort whereas the owners and architects want to maximize the amount of usable space.
 It’s our job to find the healthy medium to achieving everyone’s goals for the project.

 What are the requirements for energy conservation by the owner?